Arthur M. Lewis, photo of his store located on Mineola Blvd from 1963-1992.

 Each Christmas, Brian, his wife and their three daughters perform at a nursing home in Old Bethpage.
 Their eldest, Jeannette, a flutist, is a junior music education major at Ithaca College.
 Her younger sister, Deanna, sings alto and attends Marist College.

-The Lewis’s youngest daughter, Amber, is a flutist and singer starting her freshman year at St. Anthony’s High School this fall.
+The Lewis’s youngest daughter, Amber, is a singer starting her freshman year at St. Anthony’s High School this fall.